mikanmi/runnable-platform/README.md

        Memo: We already get 'the cached accessories' with Swagger on Homebridge.
    - Web socket
      RunnablePlatform sends the state to change by user interaction on Apple Home app or Siri.
-1. RunnablePlatform supports of updating the properties for some characteristics in  future.
+1. RunnablePlatform supports updating the properties for some characteristics in the future.

    ```json
    {